MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-acquire.md

 4. To update [!INCLUDE [prod_short](includes/prod_short.md)], on the **Microsoft Dynamics** pane, choose **Publish**.

-### Create an asset from a purchase order or invoice
+### Add a fixed asset from a purchase order or invoice

 The following steps describe how to add a fixed asset from a purchase order.
 The steps are similar for a purchase invoice.